an-pham-hoai/an-pham-scentronix/backend/README.md

 - The NestJS backend will run on http://localhost:3001 (you can configure the port in the .env file).

 ## Project setup
+- Go to `backend` folder and run:
 ```bash
 $ npm install
 ```

 ## Run the project
+- Go to `backend` folder and run:
 ```bash
 # development
 $ npm run start